illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 Lab attendance credit will *not* be given unless you are physically present in lab (there is no point asking the admin for this if you are sick or away).
 Lab attendance reduces the fraction contribution from your final exam by a small amount.
 This is a small reward for attending.

+## Use of Large Language Models, Code Assistants,  and generative AI Models

+You may use Large LanguageAI  Models (e.g. Github Copilot, ChatGPT, and other mdoels) in this class with the following conditions-

+* You must document their use in your code.
+Clearly describe which parts of your submitted code were generated automatically.
+* Document when you used an AI model as part of your development process and how well it worked.
+Specifically, in your code comments describe if you used an AI model to assist in your initial design, initial implementation, developing test code, debugging code or other software development process.

 ## Academic Integrity

 CS 341 is considered a critical step in your ability to create useful programs for your later classes and beyond.
 Unfortunately for grading purposes, a minority of students submit code that was created by others.
 Cheating is taken very seriously, and all cases of cheating will be brought to the University, your department, and your college.
 You should understand how [academic integrity](https://wiki.cites.illinois.edu/wiki/display/undergradProg/Honor+Code) applies to Computer Science courses.